 - No restriction on emphasis

-- NOTE: Beginning in the Spring 2011 semester, all students enrolling in our internship course will have to have completed or be concurrently enrolled in the following interdisciplinary course: INTRDSCP 208 -- Professional Career Skills in Math and Natural Science.
+- NOTE: All students enrolling in our internship course will have to have completed or be concurrently enrolled in the following interdisciplinary course: INTRDSCP 208 -- Professional Career Skills in Math and Natural Science.

 2. Eligibility of Interning Organization